-U. Piggybacking
+Y. Piggybacking

 The practice of procurement by one agency using the agreement of another agency is called piggybacking.
 The ability to piggyback onto an existing contract is not unlimited.
-The Subrecipient's written procurement policy must be submitted to the SAA and must allow for piggybacking.
+The Sub-Recipient's written procurement policy must be submitted to the SAA and must allow for piggybacking.
 The existing contract must contain language or other legal authority authorizing third parties to make purchases from the contract with the vendor's consent.
-The terms and conditions of the new contract, including the Scope of Work, must be substantially the same as those of the existing contract.
+The terms and conditions of the new contract, including the Scope of Work, must be substantially the same as those of the existing contract and approved by the Division.
 The piggyback contract may not exceed the existing contract in scope or volume of goods or services.
-An agency may not use the preexisting contract merely as a "basis to begin negotiations" for a broader or materially different contract.
+A Sub-Recipient may not use the preexisting contract merely as a "basis to begin negotiations" for a broader or materially different contract.